We can also answer any health or behaviour issues that you are concerned about.

 Pet Health Clinics

-At Brannock Veterinary Clinic, Pamela and Laura are responsible for the smooth running of the surgery and for keeping owners informed of the medications dispensed.
-Both Pamela and Laura will carry out admit and discharge appointments where they will discuss your pets planned procedures and post op.
+At Brannock Veterinary Clinic, Danny, Emily and Laura are responsible for the smooth running of the surgery and for keeping owners informed of the medications dispensed.
+Both Danny, Emily and Laura will carry out admit and discharge appointments where they will discuss your pets planned procedures and post op.

 They will be fully informed of the processes carried out so they can answer any questions on your pets’ aftercare fully.

 The types of appointments at a nurses clinic are –

 - Weight management